OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 kubectl get pods
 ```

-Exec into the pod (use a pod nane from kubectl get pods)
+Exec into the pod (use a pod name from kubectl get pods)
 ```
-kubectl exec -it dep-pod-hl-nvp0-<xxxxx> bash
+kubectl exec -it dep-pod-hl-vp0-<xxxxx> bash
 ```

 Execute Set Chain Code Example